CS 101

 In many ways, it works like having solar panels of your own — without needing to install, maintain, or finance them yourself.

-How Community Solar Works Step by Step
+How Community Solar Works: Step by Step

 2. The solar farm generates electricity as sunlight hits the panels.